misael-diaz/parse-command-line-fortran/README.md

 packmol -in input.txt -out output.txt
 ```

+You may use another file extension of your choosing or none at all, for packmol does not
+enforce you to use the `.txt` file extension for the filenames.
+We are using `.txt` to
+indicate that the input and output files are plain-text files.

 If you ommit command-line arguments packmol will behave in the usual way and will expect
 you to redirect the input file for backwards compatibility: